TakumiBC/noise-detector/README.md

 ## Getting Started

-To get started with this project, clone the repository and install the dependencies using npm:
+To get started with this project, clone the repository and install the dependencies using pnpm:

 ```zsh
 git clone https://github.com/TakumiBC/noise-detector.git